openstack/nova-specs/specs/juno/implemented/pci-passthrough-sriov.rst

 ===================
 Right now it is possible to boot VM with general purpose PCI device passthrough by means of libvirt's managed hostdev device definition in the domain XML.
-A guide to use it can be found in [GPP_WIKI]_.
+A guide to use it can be found in [GPPWIKI]_.
 However, it's not possible to request access to virtual network via SR-IOV NICs.
 Nova enhancments are required to support SR-IOV networking with Neutron.